 Unlike the information often found by searching the Internet with a search engine, the information obtained from these databases is thorough, up to date, and accurate.
 The Library's database collection includes resources for adults from a variety of educational and career backgrounds, including Spanish-language tools, as well as resources for children of all ages.

-Where to Access Databases Inside the Library
+Where to Access Databases

 If you are using 1 of the library's computers, you simply need to click on 1 of the given databases and you will be automatically directed.

 If you would like to use the online databases outside of the library or on your own computer, you will need either a login and password, which the Library can provide, or your library card number and PIN.
 Your library card number can be found on the back of the card underneath the bar code.
 Your default PIN is 1234.
 We recommend you change this PIN to something you can easily remember.
 View more information about your PIN.

 This award-winning genealogical website is part of the New England Historic Genealogical Society and is the online repository for more than 200 million searchable names covering New England, New York, and beyond.

 A comprehensive source for conducting local and family history research, Ancestry Library Edition includes the following information, and more:

 The Portal continues to grow as additional partners contribute digital versions of their collections.
 We hope you'll return often to discover our latest additions.

 - Arabic: 1

 - Chinese: 1-2